developer-program/engineering-track/docs/aws/elb.md

 ## Main Purpose

 1. Distributes incoming traffic across multiple instances
-2. Only expose Load Balancer to public, other instances can set to only talk to load balancer.
+2. Only expose Load Balancer to public, other instances will only talk to the load balancer.
 3. Health Check to make sure it routes to services are up

-## 2 Types of ELB
+### Other benefits

+1. Health Check
+2. HTTPS
+3. Distrubute across AZs
+4. Stickiness

+### Client IP

+- Application will see the IP of the ELB
+- To get Client IP, use `X-Forwarded-for` header
+- To get Client Port, use `X-Forwarded-Proto` header
+- Cookie will be forwarded for you

 ### Application Load Balancer (ALB)